View Our Practice Areas

 When should I sign the Claim Release Form given to me by my insurance company?

 Generally, an insurance company will not pay you money without first obtaining your signature on a release.
 A release is a binding contract that allows the insurance company to be free from the obligation to pay anything more on your claim.
 It also prevents you from suing the negligent driver who caused your injuries.
 Before you sign a release, read it carefully.
-A good Seattle personal injury lawyer will be able to counsel you regarding the advisability and risks of signing a Claim Release Form.
+A good Issaquah personal injury lawyer will be able to counsel you regarding the advisability and risks of signing a Claim Release Form.

 After an accident, should I provide a statement to the other driver’s insurance company?